BestXigbekele/WEATHER-APP/README.md

 ## API

-This application utilizes the [OpenWeatherMap API](https://openweathermap.org/api) to fetch weather data.
+This application utilizes the [Weather API](https://api.weatherapi.com) to fetch weather data.
 You will need an API key to use it.
 Sign up and replace `YOUR_API_KEY` in the JavaScript code with your actual API key.

 ## Contributing